 Provide distances on new feeders or schedule a site visit to take measurements.

-Schedule a site visit with COR.
+Distances can be measured during the site visits.

 On drawing MI101, under the master control panel engineering notes, Item 7 specifies “Delete the engineering notes from the project drawings.”, as well as other items marked as “When Specified”….This appears to be a copy & paste from VA master dwg SD230911-04.DWG.
 Is this an accurate panel and devices required by the project specification?